Virginia Institute of Marine Science

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Diaz, R. J., & Ruzecki, E. P. (1981) Study to Investigate Source and Transport Route of Marine Organisms (Hydroids and Bryozoans) in Hampton Roads and Current Velocity Profiles of the Pier 12 Area, Naval Station, Norfolk, Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5QK5N
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5QK5N